yuliangguo/3D_Lane_Synthetic_Dataset/README.md

     parse_apollo_sim_raw_data.py

-This code extracts lane-lanes and center-lanes in a interested top-view area.
+This code extracts lane-lanes and center-lanes in an interested top-view area.
 The code reasons about the foreground and background occlusion based on the provided ground-truth depth maps and semantic segmentation map.
 Those lane segments in the distance occluded by background are discarded, because in general they are not expected to recover from a lane detection method.
+By setting 'vis=True', this code will draw ground-true lane-lines and center-lines on each image and save them.

     prepare_data_split.py

-This code randomly split the whole data into training and testing sets following a 'standard' five-fold split.
+This code randomly splits the whole data into training and testing sets following a 'standard' five-fold split.
 Specifically, a subset generated from a difficult urban map are further extracted to be the test set for 'rare subset' data split.

     prepare_data_subset

-Given the standard split of data, this code exclude images corresponding to a certain 'illumination' condition (before dawn) from the training set.
+Given the standard split of data, this code excludes images corresponding to a certain 'illumination' condition (before dawn) from the training set.
 On contrary, in the testing set, only images corresponding to that illumination condition are kept.

 ## Evaluation

     eval_3D_lane.py

-You need to modify 'method_name', 'data_split' to specify which method and under which data split to conduct the evaluation.
+You need to modify 'method_name', 'data_split' to specify the method and the data split to conduct evaluation.
+For example, the default setting compares 'data_splits/illus_chg/Gen_LaneNet/test_pred_file.json' against ground-truth 'data_splits/illus_chg/test.json'.
-Optionally, set 'args.dataset_dir' to the folder saving the original dataset.
+Optionally, set 'args.dataset_dir' to the folder containing the original dataset.
 The original images are only required for visualizing lane results, when setting 'vis = True'.

 In this dataset, each image sample is associated with a set of ground-truth 3D lane-lines and center-lines, as well as the camera height and pitch angle.
-Per image, the optimal matching between a set of predicted lane curves  a set of ground-truth lane curves.
+Per image, the optimal bipartite match between a set of predicted lane curves and a set of ground-truth lane curves is sought via solving a min-cost flow.
-Precision and recall are computed via varying lane confidence threshold.
+Precision and recall are computed via varying lane confidence thresholds.
 Overall, evaluation metrics include:
  * Average Precision (AP)
  * max F-score
  * x-error in close range (0-40 m)